dievoom-png/Landing-Page/readMe.md

-This project was made for the front end devoplement course by udacity. this is a simple but dynamic landing page that uses HTML, CSS and Javascript.
+This project was made for the front end devoplement course by udacity.
+With focusing on a dynamic aspect of a landing page that uses HTML, CSS and Javascript.